Back to jobs

 The Role

-VEIR is seeking a highly skilled CAD Designer to support the development of our next generation of high-temperature superconducting cable systems and cryogenic infrastructure.
+VEIR is seeking a highly skilled CAD Engineer to support the development of our next generation of high-temperature superconducting cable systems and cryogenic infrastructure.
 In this role, you’ll translate engineering concepts into precise, manufacturable drawings and models that enable VEIR’s product teams to build, test, and scale our technology.

 What You’ll Do